apalache-mc/apalache/docs/src/apalache/statistics.md

 The following data is submitted for each run, if you have opted in:

-  - Total number of CPU cores and cores assigned
-  (the latter is 1 for now, but will change soon)
+  - The total number of CPU cores and cores assigned (the latter is 1 for now, but will change soon)
   - Java heap memory size (in Megabytes)
   - Apalache version (semantic version + build)